 Scientists use graphical and statistical methods to analyse patterns of data related to disease.

-Data are often displayed in a graph.
+Data is often displayed in a graph.
 Graphs might display trends that are not as clear when just looking at data in a table.

 Bar charts show data collected for separate groups.
 The height of the bar is proportional to the measured number or frequency.